-Act as an architecture enabling communication between programmatic entities.
+Distributed messaging systems act as an architecture enabling communication between programmatic entities.
 Traditional distributed messaging systems have three main components: Publish / Subscribe architecture, Queuing, and Event Streaming.
 Distributed messaging systems handle scaling by decoupling monolithic applications into efficiently partitioned sets.
-Classically, a distributed messaging system acts as a pipeline to consume and process data and while this may work for a well defined endpoint, ML applications are much less defined.
+Classically, a distributed messaging system acts as a pipeline to consume and process data and while this may work for a well-defined endpoint, ML applications are much less defined.
 The same data may be reused within a ML application and the outputs of one epoch may be used as inputs in the next epoch.
 Essentially, there exists a feedback loop within ML applications and operationalizing ML in a classical application becomes deeply convoluted.

-While Kafka has been the leader in distributive messaging solutions, it’s initial design was not intended to handle the complexity of architecture that ML requires.
+While Kafka has been the leader in distributed messaging solutions, its initial design was not intended to handle the complexity of architecture that ML requires.
 One of the biggest challenges that Kafka faces in ML is scalability.
 Kafka bins both compute and storage together and in an environment where compute and storage have very high usage rates, this space can fill quickly.
-Additionally, Kafka is not an all encompassing solution to ML applications.
+Additionally, Kafka is not an all-encompassing solution to ML applications.
 Kafka does not include a queuing functionality.
 An additional framework, such as RabbitMQ, must be imported for queuing.
 Overall, Kafka was not designed to handle ML applications and it typically must be retrofitted to handle such operations.